krsoninikhil/krsoninikhil.github.io/_posts/2018-12-15-easy-moving-from-vscode-to-emacs.md

 Emacs is built around the philosophy of extensibility and flexibility -- being able to hook your own code at any event of your choice is what makes it awesome.
-And because of that, the huge community around the editor have highly opiniated setups based on what works for them.
+And because of that, the huge community around the editor have highly opinionated setups based on what works for them.
 There exists modified versions of Emacs like Prelude, Spacemacs, etc. that are loaded with a lot of functionalities you wouldn't find anywhere else but in my personal opinion, it's good to know what is cake and what are the cherries.

 Before we start, familiarize yourself with basic key combinations and terminology of Emacs.
-Built in tutorial explains that very neatly which you can read by `C-h t` (hold control key and press h, then leave control key and press t).
+Built-in tutorial explains that very neatly which you can read by `C-h t` (hold control key and press h, then leave control key and press t).
 [This awesome article](http://www.jesshamrick.com/2012/09/10/absolute-beginners-guide-to-emacs/)